fastify/fastify/docs/Testing.md

     t.strictEqual(response.statusCode, 200)
     t.strictEqual(response.headers['content-type'], 'application/json')
     t.deepEqual(JSON.parse(response.payload), { hello: 'world' })
+    // Even if the server is not running (inject does not run the server),
+    // at the end of your tests it is highly recommended to call `.close()`
+    // to ensure that all connections to external services get closed. fastify.close()
   })
 })

-// Even if the server is not running (inject does not run the server),
-// at the end of your tests it is highly recommended to call `.close()`
-// to ensure that all connections to external services get closed. tap.tearDown(() => fastify.close())
 ```

 ### Testing with a running server